-Reid was rumored to be in ill health at Nashville General for the past week, but representatives from the hospital and the corrections department declined to comment on his condition.
+Reid was rumored to be in ill health at Metro General during the past several days, but representatives from the hospital and the corrections department declined to comment on his condition.